nguyentuyen192/Session-3.5/README.md

 | Automobiles & Components           |
 | Capital Goods                      |

-**What are the industries with the highest contribution to carbon emissions**
+**What are the industries with the highest contribution to carbon emissions?**
 ```
 SELECT
 	industry_groups.industry_group,